 All responses are shared between you and your manager.
-However, your manager can choose to pass-up or pass-across individual responses to their manager if they feel a concern needs raising or they want to showcase your positive feedback.
+However, your manager can choose to pass-up or pass-across individual responses to their manager or peers if they feel a concern needs raising or they want to showcase your positive feedback.

 If you would prefer them not to share your response, then you can mark your answers as private, which would stop them from being able to do this.
 Simply click the available padlock 🔐 icon next to your responses.

 💡 Top tip: Answering check-in questions should take no more than 10 minutes to complete.
 It's a quick reflection, not a lengthy report.

 Recognition questions give you the opportunity to say 'thanks' or 'great job' to your colleagues.
 It gives a real boost to receive these, so give it a go!

 Simply type @ before their name (for example @Hannah) to pull up a list of people to choose from.
 The person being mentioned gets a notification, but their own manager can also view the recognition received too.

 If it's been enabled, this can also be pushed to an all-company Microsoft Teams Channel, so everyone sees what a great job they're doing.

 💡 Top tip: Giving recognition feels great.
 But it also creates a snowball effect.
 Those who get mentioned tend to start mentioning others too.

 Update your goals or OKRs to see how you're progressing in real-time.

 Simply click into the available progress box and update the value.
 You can also include any comments and attach any documents to give more context or clarity.